IRS tax debt solution: Use a personal loan to pay off taxes

 Get the IRS off your back and your taxes on track with a personal loan.

 The Internal Revenue Service (IRS) can make even the most brave-hearted among us want to make a break for the hills.
-So many forms, worksheets and if–then stipulations can make anyone’s head spin — and it’s unsurprising that sometimes things can go a little wrong.
+So many forms, worksheets and if–then stipulations can make anyone’s head spin — and it’s unsurprising that sometimes things can go wrong.

 Going months without paying your taxes can have even more drastic consequences, with the IRS garnishing your wages, putting a lien on your property or even seizing your assets to pay them back.